 Telephone: +61 7 5589 1100

-Coolangatta airport is located approximately 30km south of Gold Coast
+Gold Coast airport is located in Coolangatta, approximately 30km south of the Gold Coast

 No. of Terminals: 1

 Timezone: GMT/UTC +10:00